-The Site Owner will intake a range of inert and solid wastes
+The Site Operator will intake a range of inert and solid wastes

-A computerised system of recording waste entry will be implemented whereby the weighbridge load cell is linked to the main computer such that accurate records of the weight of incoming wastes can be recorded on a vehicle by vehicle basis.
+A computerised system of recording waste entry is implemented whereby the weighbridge load cell is linked to the main computer such that accurate records of the weight of incoming wastes can be recorded on a vehicle by vehicle basis.

-The system is capable of being operated by a single user within the gatehouse and data obtained from the site can be transferred directly from the gatehouse to the Site Owner's Head Office.
+The system is capable of being operated by a single user within the gatehouse and data obtained from the site can be transferred directly from the gatehouse to NSW EPA's Head Office.

-Waste categorisation is required to be made by the gate operative who designates the incoming waste into the appropriate category according to DECCW's Material Composition Codes.
+Waste categorisation is required to be made by the gate operative who designates the incoming waste into the appropriate category according toNSW EPA Waste Classification Guidelines .
 All wastes being received at the facility must be tested and classified prior to receipt for disposal or recovery.

-The gatehouse operative shall inspect appropriate documentation such as VENM certificates and waste classifications prepared in accordance with the NSW DECCW Environmental Guidelines: Assessment, Classification and Management of Liquid and Non Liquid Wastes, 1997.
+The gatehouse staff shall inspect appropriate documentation such as VENM certificates and waste classifications prepared in accordance with the NSW NSW EPA Environmental Guidelines: Assessment, Classification and Management of Liquid and Non Liquid Wastes, 1997.